jac1155mtl/SQL/Learning/SQL All-In-One for Dummies/Notes_Book 1_Getting Started with SQL.md

 IBM’s legal department flagged a possible copyright issue with the name SEQUEL.
 In response, management elected to drop the vowels.

 ## 3.2 KNOWING WHAT SQL DOES
 SQL is a software tool designed to deal with relational database data.
 It does far more than just execute queries.
-You can also use SQL to create and destry databases, as well as modify their structure.
+You can also use SQL to create and destroy databases, as well as modify their structure.
 You can add, modify and delete data with SQL.
 Even with all that capability, SQL is still considered only a *data sublanguage*.

 SQL is specifically designed for dealing with relational databases and thus does not include a number of features needed for creating useful applications programs.
-As a result, to create a complete application - one that handles queries as well as provides acceess to a database - you must write the code in one of the general-purpose languages and embed SQL statements within the pgoram whenever it communicates with the database.
+As a result, to create a complete application - one that handles queries as well as provides access to a database - you must write the code in one of the general-purpose languages and embed SQL statements within the program whenever it communicates with the database.

 ## 3.3 THE ISO/IEC SQL STANDARD

+>Abbr.
+ISO: International Organization for Standardization.
+>Abbr.
+IEC: International Electrotechnical Commission.

 In the early 1980s, IBM started using SQL in its first relational database product.
 Smaller companies in the DBMS industry in an effort to be compatible with IBM’s offering, modeled their languages after SQL: SQL became a de facto standard.
 In 1986 SQL became a standard du jure when when ANSI issued the SQL-86 standard.
 The SQL standard has been continually updated since then.
-Along the way, the standard became accepted internationally and became and ISO/IEC standard. the internationalization of the SQL standard means that database developers all over the wold talk to their databases in the same way.
+Along the way, the standard became accepted internationally and became an ISO/IEC standard.
+The internationalization of the SQL standard means that database developers all over the world talk to their databases in the same way.

 >Abbr.
-ANSI: American National Stards Institute.
+ANSI: American National Standards Institute.
->Abbr.
-ISO: International Organization for Standardization.
->Abbr.
-IEC: International Electrotechnical Commission.

 ## 3.4 KNOWING WHAT SQL DOES NOT DO
-In the 1930s, computer scientist and mathematician [Alan Turing](https://en.wikipedia.org/wiki/Alan_Turing) defined a very simple machine that could perform any computation that could be preformed by any computer imaginable, regardless of how big and complex. this simple machine ahs come to be know as a *universal Turing machine*.
-Any computer that can be shown to be equivalent to a universal Turing machine is said to be Turing-complete.
+In the 1930s, computer scientist and mathematician [Alan Turing](https://en.wikipedia.org/wiki/Alan_Turing) defined a very simple machine that could perform any computation that could be performed by any computer imaginable, regardless of how big and complex. this simple machine has come to be known as a *universal Turing machine*.
+Any computer that can be shown to be equivalent to a universal Turing machine is said to be *Turing-complete*.
 All modern computers are Turing-complete.
 Similarly, a computer language capable of expressing any possible computation is said to be Turing-complete.
 Practically all popular programming languages, including C, C#, C++, Java, and many more are Turing-complete.
 SQL is not.

 >N.B.
-Whereas ISO/IEC standard SQL is not Turing-complete, DBMS vendors have added extension to their versions with *are* Turing-complete.
-Thus the version of SQL that you are working iwth may or many not be Turing-complete.
+Whereas ISO/IEC standard SQL is not Turing-complete, DBMS vendors have added extension to their versions wich *are* Turing-complete.
+Thus the version of SQL that you are working with may or many not be Turing-complete.

 Because standard SQL is not Turing-complete, you cannot write an SQL program to perform a complex series of steps.
-On the other hand, programming languages such as C and Java do not have the data-manipulation facilites that SQL has, so you cannot write aprogram with them that will efficiently operate on database data.
+On the other hand, programming languages such as C and Java do not have the data-manipulation facilites that SQL has, so you cannot write a program with them that will efficiently operate on database data.
 There are several ways to solve this dilemma:

-- Combine the two types of language by embedding SQL statements within a program written in a host languague such as C.
+- Combine the two types of language by embedding SQL statements within a program written in a host language such as C.
 - Have the C program make calls to SQL modules to perform data-manipulation functions.
-- Create a new language that includes SQL, but also incorporates those strucutres that would make the language Turing-complete.
+- Create a new language that includes SQL, but also incorporates those structures that would make the language Turing-complete.

 All three of these solutions are offered by one or another of the DBMS vendors.

 ## 3.5 CHOOSING AND USING AN AVAILABLE DBMS IMPLEMENTATION
 A number of RDBMS are currently available and they all include a versionf SQL that adheres more or less closely to the ISO-IEC standard SQL.

 In addition, in most cases, the vendors do not *want* to be 100 percent compliant with the standard.
-They like to include useful features that are not in the stard in order to make their product more attractive to developers.
+They like to include useful features that are not in the standard in order to make their product more attractive to developers.

 ___
 #### WHAT’S A DATABASE?